oit-ipbl/image_processing/basics/basics_02.md

 ### Wait for the user's key input
 - The "waitKey" function sleeps the process(thread) to wait for the user's key input during a value of the argument (m sec).
-- It exits the while loop when the user inputs the "q" key.
+- It exits the while loop when the user presses the "q" key.

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint (Sample of simple video-image processing)
 - Set a value of the global variable "device" to adapt your PC environment.
 - Run the sample code.
-- Check the video window is came up, and the program is terminated with the "q" button press.
+- Check the video window is came up, and the program is terminated with the "q" key press.

 ## Sample of video-image processing adapted the frame rate